rocketjishao/tagSeq/README.md

 ## 7. IGV to visualize the result
    Import the bam and bam.bai to Windows OS, then:
-          File > Load from File > Select the tagged.bam file
+          File > Load from File > Select the tagged_sort.bam file